 FAQ

-Twenty-two questions, grouped.
+Twenty-four questions, grouped.

 The biggest objection-handler in the sale.
 Straight answers — with links when you need the long version.